moleculerjs/site/source/docs/logger.md

 title: Logger
 ---
-In Moleculer every main modules have a custom logger instance.
+In Moleculer project every main modules have a custom logger instance.
 It is inherited from the broker logger instance what you can set in [options of broker](broker.html#Constructor-options).
 Every modules add a prefix to the log messages.
-Using that prefix you can identify the module.
+You can identify the modules by this prefix.

 ```js
 let { ServiceBroker } = require("moleculer");